EmileSonneveld/serialize-to-js/README.md

 **source**: `Object | Array | function | Any`, source to serialize
 **opts**: `Object`, options
 **opts.unsafe**: `Boolean`, do not escape chars `<>/`
-**opts.ignoreFunctions**: `Boolean`, do not serialise functions, as they do not capture the scope correctly anyway.
+**opts.ignoreFunction**: `Boolean`, do not serialise functions, as they do not capture the scope correctly anyway.
 **opts.objectsToLinkTo**: `Array`, what objects can be linked to instead of serialised **opts.maxDepth**: `Number`, how deep may the object graph be searched **Returns**: `String`, serialized representation of `source`